tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/time-service.md

 ## scheduleOnce

-This API allows to schedule non periodic task in script at specified utc time or tai time.
-This a handle to cancel the execution of the task if it hasn't been executed already
+This API allows scheduling non periodic task in script at specified utc time or tai time.
+This returns a handle to cancel the execution of the task if it hasn't been executed already.

+Following example shows onObserve handler of sequencer is extracting schedule time from received observe command.
+It is creating probe command which is then submitted to downstream galil assembly at scheduled time.

 Kotlin
 :   @@snip [TimeServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/TimeServiceDslExample.kts) { #schedule-once }